Color Cast of Brick or Stone

 Stones with a Gray Color Cast

-Gray Stone Exterior Schemes with Multi-Width Slate Slate GrayA versatile neutral, gray stone looks excellent in an all-neutral scheme or takes on many shades of color: dark, medium, or light to create a grand gray stone exterior color scheme.
-Here are “Five Great Gray Stone Exterior Color Schemes” to consider.
+Gray Stone Exterior Schemes with Multi-Width Slate Slate GrayA versatile neutral gray stone looks excellent in an all-neutral scheme or takes on many shades of color: dark, medium, or light to create a grand gray stone exterior color scheme.
+Here are the “Five Great Gray Stone Exterior Color Schemes” to consider.

-Stones with a Greige or Cream Color Cast
+Stones with Greige or Cream Color Cast

 Cream Stone Exterior Color Schemes with Multi-Width Slate AberdeenIt may seem odd to describe stones as “soft,” but that is exactly how the color in greige or cream feels when contrasted to darker stones.
 For the best results, match the softer qualities of the stone to the primary colors in the palette you create and keep the higher contrast colors for your accents.
-Check out these “Five Gorgeous Greige and Cream Stone Exterior Color Schemes.”
+Check out these: “Five Gorgeous Greige and Cream Stone Exterior Color Schemes.”

 Stones with a White Color Cast

-White Stone Exterior Color Schemes with Bellaforté Shake MountainWhether on its own or combined with brick or other materials, white stone makes a statement.
-When putting together white stone exterior color schemes, you can choose contrasting colors or let the texture take the lead with a tonal palette.
+White stone makes a statement, whether alone or combined with brick or other materials.
+When combining white stone exterior color schemes, you can choose contrasting colors or let the texture take the lead with a tonal palette.
 Here are some ideas to get you started.
-Here are some ideas to get you started.
-“Five Wonderful White Stone Exterior Color Schemes
+Here are some ideas to get you started: “Five Wonderful White Stone Exterior Color Schemes.”

 The Color Cast of Brick